Douglas Fir (Pseudotsuga menziesii)

-Characteristics: The 1-1 ½ inch long needles are flat, blue-green with white banded undersides, and are spirally arranged around the branches.
+Characteristics: The 1-inch to 1.5-inch-long needles are flat, blue-green with white banded undersides, and are spirally arranged around the branches.
 Cones are 3-4 inches long and have forked bracts.
 Bark is red-brown and has fissures.
 This tree has a pyramidal shape with drooping lower branches and upper branches that slope upwards.
-With age, this tree will begin to lose its lower branches and only have branches on the top ⅓ of the tree.
+With age, this tree will begin to lose its lower branches and only have branches on the top of the tree.

 Foliage: Evergreen (foliage present year round)

 Cultivation Notes: Requires high maintenance.
 Does best in full sun.
 Prefers medium to wet and well drained soils.